lithdew/flatend/README.md

 service = "hello_world"
 ```

-This will create a HTTP server listening on port 3000, serving a single route `GET /hello` which will route requests to the service named `hello_world`.

-This will also open up the port 9000, which Flatend microservices may connect to in order to provide/receive services.

-Run:

 ```shell
 $ ./flatend -c config.toml
 ```

+This will create a HTTP server listening on port 3000, serving a single route `GET /hello` which will route requests to the service named `hello_world`.
+This will also open up the port 9000, which Flatend microservices may connect to in order to provide/receive services.

 Now, let's write our first microservice.
 For the following steps I will be using TypeScript, though use whatever language of JavaScript you prefer.